Frequently Asked Questions

 Equine Dental Providers: You need a total of six (6) hours of acceptable continuing education each year.
 If you attain more than the required 6 hours in a given year, you may carry-over a maximum of 6 hours to be applied toward the following year's requirements.

-Licensed Veterinary Technicians: You need a total of ten (10) hours of acceptable continuing educaiton each year.
+Licensed Veterinary Technicians: You need a total of ten (10) hours of acceptable continuing education each year.
 If you attain more than the required 10 hours in a given year, you may carry-over a maximum of 10 hours to be applied toward the following year's requirements.

 Rule 573.64 - Continuing Education Requirements